Romanitho/Winget-AutoUpdate/README.md

 As scripting is not my main job, feel free to give us any suggestions or optimizations in code.

 ## Help
 In some cases, you need to "unblock" the "intall.bat" file (Windows Defender SmartScreen).
 Right click, properties and unblock.
-Then, you'll be able to run it:
+Then, you'll be able to run it.